 • Avoid distractions with driving.
 No phones, talking or texting.
 Avoid eating and drinking.
 Driving and multitasking are kind of like oil and water, they don’t mix.
 Tired; pull over, preferably at a rest stop.
 Take a power nap.

 • Pre-trip inspection.
 Truckers do it, you should too.
 A pre-trip inspection checks for mechanical problems.

 Towing Service, Roadside Assistance & More in Irving, Fort Worth, Arlington, Carrollton & Plano Texas

 The point is to lessen your chances of a mishap due to mechanical failure.
 Tire inflation, loose bumper, loose exhaust, damage, long trip?
 Check fluid levels, you don’t want to overheat the engine driving through Death Valley, ‘death’ is in the name for a reason.
 Accidents are best avoided.
 If not improve your chances of survival.
 After that is up to you the driver to increase your chances of survival by being alert and diligent to the road ahead.
 Drive Safe!
-If you do need road side assistance, contact Speedway Towing & Roadside Assistance right away.
+If you do need towing or road side assistance, contact Speedway Towing & Roadside Assistance right away.